 The ideal candidate for a dental implant is in good general and oral health.
 Adequate bone in your jaw is needed to support the implant, and the best candidates have healthy gum tissues that are free of periodontal disease.

 What Is Treatment Like?

-The implant procedure is a team effort between you, Dr. Noble and the implant specialist.
-Depending on your specific condition and the type of implant chosen, Dr. Noble will create a treatment plan tailored to meet your needs.
+The implant procedure is a team effort between you, Dr. Nielsen and the implant specialist.
+Depending on your specific condition and the type of implant chosen, Dr. Nielsen will create a treatment plan tailored to meet your needs.